haosun71275/HaoSun/seminar.md

 08.04 On the existence of semistsble filtration on the semistable orthogonal connection by Wang, Jianping (Tsinghua University).

+09.03, 09.10 Hecke Algebra and its Categorifications I, II by Xie, Kaitao (CUHK).

 ### Conferences

 [Mid-South Algebraic Topology and Geometry Workshop](https://msatg.github.io/msatg2022/) (hosted by Zhen Huan), July 18 - 21, 2022.